 Term Definition Abuse: Abuse is the violation of an individual's human or civil rights, through the act or actions of another person or persons.
 Abuse can include any of the following four actions or behaviours by a person who has either a formal or implied bond or trust for service provision to another person.
 This bond or trust includes management, staff, volunteers, ALARA Board members and anyone else who has a role in service provision to a client of ALARA.
-Assault (based on the definition in the Criminal Code Act 1899 - Queensland): An act is called assault if a person strikes, touches, moves or applies any kind of force or threatens to apply any kind of force to another person directly or indirectly without the other person's consent.
-Client: For the purposes of this Policy, the client is defined as the primary client i.e. the person with the disability.
-Child: Child means a person below the age of 18 years unless under the law applicable to the child, majority is attained earlier.
+Assault (based on the An act is called assault if a person strikes, touches, moves or definition in the Criminal applies any kind of force or threatens to apply any kind of Code Act 1899 - force to another person directly or indirectly without the other Queensland): person's consent.
+Client: For the numbers of this Dalies, the client is defined as the Client: For the purposes of this Policy, the client is defined as the primary client i.e. the person with the disability.
+Child: Child means a person below the age of 18years unless under the law applicable to the child, majority is attained earlier.
 Child Protection: Means any responsibility, measure or activity undertaken to safeguard children from harm.
 Contractor: An external provider contracted to provide goods or services.
 Emotional Neglect: Restricting the social, intellectual and emotional growth or well-being of a person.
 Grooming: This is a term used to describe what happens when a perpetrator of abuse builds a relationship with a child or young person with a view to abusing them at some stage.